Blueweb

 Types

-Chips have different styles depending on their use.
+Chips have different styles depending on their function.

 Do’s and Don’ts